bigbird023/bigbird023.github.io/knowledge/secdevops/cicd/cicd-pattern.md

 <img class="diagram-img" src="/assets/img/CICD-pattern.svg" alt="CI/CD pattern" />

 A recommended pattern is to separate Continuous Integration (CI) from Continuous Delivery/Deployment (CD) and use an explicit "trigger(s)" as the hand-off.
 This makes pipelines more auditable, simplifies security boundaries, and enables flexible promotion workflows across environments.
+This approach allows you to adopt it for any technology for software development.

 ## Roles: CI vs CD